 You are greeted halfway down with a wooden bench under a natural arch created by a fallen tree, which is embellished with a love heart for those loving photo moments.
 This makes for a great stopping point when climbing back up after a day of exploring or playing on the beach.

-Monkstone Beach is a popular beach for rock pooling with an abundance of naturally formed pools both at the Monkstone Point end and to the right around to Tenby.
-There is a rope only access up a large slab of rock at this side beyond a waterfall.
+Monkstone Beach is a popular beach for rock pooling, with an abundance of naturally formed pools both at the Monkstone Point end and to the right around to Tenby.
+There is rope-only access up a large slab of rock at this side beyond a waterfall.
 We advise only using this if you get caught out by an incoming tide.
 You can only walk to Tenby on the beach on the lowest spring tides.

 This beach is welcoming to dogs all year round, so you can enjoy a refreshing swim with your pup any time of year.
 Plus, there’s plenty of space for your dog to run and play, so they’ll never get bored.
 So what are you waiting for?
 Pack your bags and head to Monkstone Beach for some fun in the sun with your four-legged friend!